-In 2018, the UK government issued a paper called The Road to Zero, which identifies Autogas as a credible alternative to diesel in urban driving conditions and proposes measures to unlock investment in this technology.
-The UK Low Carbon Vehicle Partnership also launched the Clean Vehicle Retrofit Accreditation Scheme, which includes the LPG option.
+issued a paper called The Road to Zero, which identifies Autogas as a credible alternative to diesel in urban driving conditions and proposes measures to unlock investment in this technology.
+In addition, the government published in 2019 its Clean Air Strategy, setting out its general approach to reducing pollution and CO2 emissions from road transport.
+The UK Low Carbon Vehicle Partnership also launched the Clean Vehicle Retrofit Accreditation Scheme, which includes Autogas.